 - driving wiser, sustainable use of water as a natural resource

-- creating better habitats for wildlife that lives in and around water
+- creating better habitat for wildlife that lives in and around water

 - creating a better quality of life for everyone

-- making sure the regulations and policies from the Directive get the best results for the environment without too much paperwork
+- making sure the regulations and policies from the WFD get the best results for the environment without too much paperwork

-- carrying them out based on data, science and local knowledge
+- carrying them out based on data, evidence and local knowledge

 - working with others